vlorman/DA-causal-inference/main.md

 office, has varied substantially.
 Since the DA’s office typically only enters the criminal justice process after an arrest has been made, we control for arrest counts by date across a variety of offense categories.
-We argue that the most substantial potential covariates that effect charge counts do so only through their effect on the number of arrests across various categories and that consequently, by controlling for arrests, we produce estimates of the effect of Krasner’s tenure as DA on the number of charges brough for various offense types.
+We argue that the most substantial potential variables that effect charge counts do so only through their effect on the number of arrests across various categories and that consequently, by controlling for arrests, we produce estimates of the effect of Krasner’s tenure as DA on the number of charges brought for various offense types.

 Since the arrest counts vary between our control group (offenses charged by DA Williams) and treatment group (offenses charged by DA Krasner), we